WILL IN A DAY®

 Trusts for minor children:

 A "basic will" - one that you can purchase online or through an office supply store, will not include a trust.
-The Will in Day package for parents with minor children automatically includes a testamentary trust.
+Will in a Day® for parents with minor children automatically includes a testamentary trust.
 A testamentary trust is part of your will and takes effect on your death; there is no management of the trust during your lifetime.
 Without the trust, minor children will have access to their full inheritance at age 18.
 In the trust, you set out what ages and what amounts are distributed to the children.

 Trusts for surviving spouse and adult children: